scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 -------

 Figure :ref:`productpca` illustrates PCA of 20 random products projected in 2 dimensions.
-We can see cluster of Pasta sauce with Pasta group.
+The results show clearly the cluster of Pasta sauce with Pasta group.
+In fact, this result can identify consumer buying behavior.

 .. figure:: figures/product_pca.png
    :align: center